 The nighttime view of the sidewalk is especially pretty, enhanced by decorative lighted lampposts, banners, fencing and landscaping.
 Constructability of the project was another obstacle.
 Engineers executed a terraced design using Redi-Rock blocks that made the design fluid and the construction efficient.
 The fivetiered terraced wall allowed for the construction of a 10-foot wide handicapped accessible sidewalk and a very attractive entryway to the city.
 On the completed wall, the city added lighted signage that reads, "Welcome to the City of Norton."
-The walking trail was enhanced with decorative lampposts with banners, attractive

-The "welcome wall" creates a beautiful entrance into the city's downtown. fencing, trees and other landscaping, and comfortable benches along the pathway.
+The walking trail was enhanced with decorative lampposts with banners, attractive fencing, trees and other landscaping, and comfortable benches along the pathway.
 The visual impact of the "welcome wall" and trail at nighttime is stunning.
 The \$4 million project, largely funded by state and federal grants, provided a safe multi-use trail that connects the city's central business district and Norton's only elementary/middle school and Little League facility.
 More than a sidewalk, the walking trail has created a safe place for residents to enjoy the outdoors and get physical exercise, which contributes to long-term health and quality of life.
 Local clubs and organizations are using the trail to host community events such 5K runs and walks for charitable causes, as well as a Get Fit after-school program.
 The city was able to find an innovative solution to address a host of challenges: connectivity to downtown, public health and pedestrian safety, and curb appeal in a major gateway to downtown.
 This project became a true hometown success, helping make Norton an even better place to live, work, and go to school for its 4,000 residents.

-What the judges had to say "The long-term commitment toward achieving this project is impressive.
+What the judges had to say

+"The long-term commitment toward achieving this project is impressive.
 It truly transformed a gateway to the city and promoted community health and safety."

+Working with Youth Award

-If you want a good plan for the future, ask a kid Town of Warrenton Working with Youth T BEGAN WITH A ROUTINE required task - gathering input for a comprehensive plan - but quickly took an innovative turn.
+Town of Warrenton

+T BEGAN WITH A ROUTINE required task - gathering input for a comprehensive plan - but quickly took an innovative turn.
 In an effort to involve an often overlooked segment of the population, Warrenton created a fun and meaningful way for its youngest citizens to share their dreams for the town's future.
 The Student Postcard Project was conducted in six schools (public and private) located within the town.
 Over 1,000 students from kindergarten through high school participated in sharing their vision for the town.

+the future, ask a kid

+If you want a good plan for

 As part of the public input process, students were asked to communicate their favorite place or activity in 2016, as well as their desire for the town in 2040.
 Town staff met with teachers and in the classrooms to explain